Stephen F. Austin: Empresario

 By late 1825, Austin had brought the first 300 families to his settlement, the Austin Colony; these 300 are now known in Texas history as the Old Three Hundred.
 Austin had obtained further contracts to settle an additional 900 families between 1825 and 1829.
-He had effective civil and military authority over the settlers, but he was quick to introduce a semblance of American law – the Constitution of Coahuila y Tejas was agreed on in November 1827.
+He had effective civil and military authority over the settlers, but he quickly introduced a semblance of American law – the Constitution of Coahuila y Tejas was agreed on in November 1827.
 Austin organized small, informal armed groups to protect the colonists, which evolved into the Texas Rangers.
 Despite his hopes, Austin was making little money from his endeavors; the colonists were unwilling to pay for his services as empresario, and most of his revenues were spent on the processes of government and other public services.

-During these years, Austin, a member of Louisiana Lodge No. 111 at Ste.
+During these years, Austin, a Louisiana Lodge No. 111 member at Ste.
 Genevieve, Missouri, sought to establish Freemasonry in Texas.
 Freemasonry was well established among the educated classes of Mexican society.
 It had been introduced among the aristocracy loyal to the House of Bourbon, and the conservatives had total control over the Order.
 By 1827, Americans living in Mexico City had introduced the United States York Rite of Freemasonry as a liberal alternative to the established European-style Scottish Rite.
 On February 11, 1828, Austin called a meeting of Freemasons at San Felipe to elect officers and to petition the Masonic Grand Lodge in Mexico City for a charter to form a lodge.
 Austin was elected Worshipful Master of the new lodge.
-Although the petition reached Matamoros and was to be forwarded to Mexico City, nothing more was heard of it.
-By 1828, the ruling faction in Mexico was afraid the liberal elements in Texas might try to gain their independence.
+Although the petition reached Matamoros and was to be forwarded to Mexico City, nothing more was heard.
+By 1828, the ruling faction in Mexico feared the liberal elements in Texas might try to gain their independence.
 Fully aware of the political philosophies of American Freemasons, the Mexican government outlawed Freemasonry on October 25, 1828.
 In 1829, Austin called another meeting, where it was decided that it was "impolitic and imprudent, at this time, to form Masonic lodges in Texas".